 must request original DAT scores from the Canadian Dental Association or the American Dental Association.

-- Application Fee Payment - An application fee payment of $204.00 CAD, payable to the University of British Columbia, must be submitted on or prior to the deadline.
+- Application Fee Payment - An application fee payment of $212.00 CAD, payable to the University of British Columbia, must be submitted on or prior to the deadline.
 This is a non-refundable fee and does not apply to tuition.
-Payment may be made by personal cheque, money order, bank draft or certified cheque, or credit card.
+Payment may be made by money order, bank draft or certified cheque, or credit card.
 Personal cheques will NOT be accepted.

 Open House / Interviews / Problem-Based Learning Assessment

 Short-listed applicants are invited to the DMD Admissions Open House Weekend on the basis of their overall GPA and DAT scores.
 A $180.00 Phase 2 fee applies to attend the Open House.
 Applicants not invited to the Open House will not be considered further.
-The open house, interviews, and PBL sessions are normally conducted on two Fridays and Saturdays in the month of February.
 To reduce traveling expenses, out of province applicants may have their interview conducted at another dental school that participates in the revised CDA structured interview and details will be provided upon request.

 Applicants shortlisted to attend the Open House will be considered for admission based only their interview and PBL scores.
 GPA and DAT scores will not be considered in determining offers of admission to the DMD program.
-Members of the Interview Teams are comprised of general practitioners, faculty members and dental students who have completed an Interview Training Workshop.
+Members of the Interview Teams are comprised of general practitioners and faculty members who have completed an Interview Training Workshop.
 The Interview Team is unaware of the contents of an applicant's file or his/her level of academic performance.